Concordium/concordium-node/docs/local-chain.md

 - Only for internal Concordium members/employees (private repo):
 Look up the `devnet`, `stagenet`, `testnet` or `mainnet` genesis data to start your node.
-This will allow your node to join the respective network and you can re-use funded (or special authorized) genesis keys/accounts for testing
+This will allow your node to join the respective network and you can re-use funded (or specially authorized) genesis keys/accounts for testing
 [here](https://github.com/Concordium/concordium-infra-genesis-data)

 - For the public: